6 Different Types of Chainsaws + Buying Guide

 Most battery-powered chainsaws don’t have as much power, so they’re best for jobs like clearing and trimming in places where an extension cord won’t reach.

-Note: When we talk about a “cordless” chainsaw, we almost always mean one that runs on batteries, even though gas and manual chainsaws don’t have cords either.
+Note: When “cordless” chainsaw units are mentioned, they almost always refer to ones that run on batteries, even though gas and manual chainsaws don’t have cords either.

 Pros